 There are four key elements in the model:

 - The message:

-The message is the most important part of the marketing communication model.
+The message is the most important part of the model.
 It is the core of the communication that needs careful crafting to deliver the desired results.
 The message must be clear, concise, and easy to understand.
 It should also be persuasive and motivating.

 - The Medium

-The medium is the second most important component of the marketing communication model.
+The medium is the second most important component of the model.
 It is the means by which the message is delivered to the audience.
 Choose the medium carefully to ensure that it reaches the target audience effectively.
 Common mediums used in marketing communications include television, radio, print, and online.

 - The audience